The 20 Best Myasthenia Gravis Doctors Near Me in Albuquerque, NM

 Offers Telehealth

-Daniel Shibuya is a Neurologist and a Neurosurgery provider in Albuquerque, New Mexico.
+Daniel Shibuya is a Neurologist practicing medicine in Albuquerque, New Mexico.
 Dr. Shibuya is rated as an Experienced provider by MediFind in the treatment of Myasthenia Gravis.
-His top areas of expertise are Autosomal Dominant Partial Epilepsy with Auditory Features, Memory Loss, Multiple Sclerosis (MS), and Relapsing Multiple Sclerosis (RMS).
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Dominant Partial Epilepsy with Auditory Features, Memory Loss, Relapsing Multiple Sclerosis (RMS), and Multiple Sclerosis (MS).

 Experienced in Myasthenia Gravis